iUnstable0/HttpProxyService/README.md

 Paste your [Heroku](https://www.heroku.com) app URL that you copied earlier.

 ![Screen Shot 2564-11-13 at 11 41 55 AM](https://user-images.githubusercontent.com/46888825/141606335-452e3f12-0f8d-4bbb-8c5b-630079a03bac.png)

-For example, my app URL is `https://example-app-0109.herokuapp.com` so the code will look like this

 ![Screen Shot 2564-11-13 at 11 46 45 AM](https://user-images.githubusercontent.com/46888825/141605997-295663fe-2b01-47da-9754-a873b89ff07f.png)